SuperAwesomeLTD/sa-kws-ios-sdk-docs/versions/2.2.0/source/02session.rst

 .. code-block:: objective-c

   #define CLIENT_ID     @"id"
-  #define APP_ID        303030
   #define CLIENT_SECRET @"client_secret"
   #define API           @"kws_api"

   [[KWS sdk] startSessionWithClientId: CLIENT_ID
-                             andAppId: APP_ID
                       andClientSecret: CLIENT_SECRET
                             andAPIUrl: API];

-You can obtain the Client Id, App Id, Client Secret and API host from the **Integration** section of your Kids Web Services Control Panel.
+You can obtain the Client Id, Client Secret and API host from the **Integration** section of your Kids Web Services Control Panel.

 They should be different for each app you have.